logo

 Rail - nearest stations: Wanborough (2 miles), Farncombe (4.5 miles), Guildford (5 miles), Godalming (5 miles) and Farnham (6.6 miles).

 Bus: Details from Stagecoach.
-There are no buses on Sundays.

 Route 65 runs along the A31 between Guildford and Farnham, and the stops are short walks from the barn.
+Buses now also run on Sundays.
+There are directions below as the bus stops are not opposite each other and the traffic on the A31 is too fast to cross the road safely.

 From Farnham head east towards Guildford and ask to go to the "Puttenham Crossroads".
 It's then a 10 minute walk.
 Use the nearby B3000 road underpass safely to cross the main A31 road, and take the next right turn towards Puttenham.